 We have used these speed test tools for some of our A/B testing work.
 You can take a look at these articles to learn more.

-- Does Adding Extra Elements in a Page Affect Page Speed?
+- Does Adding Extra Elements to a Page Affect Page Speed?

 - WP Speed Rocket Analysis